search

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Offering consistently low spreads
+Offers consistently low spreads

 In scalping trades, where the goal is to capture small profits of just a few pips, the lower the spread—which results in an unrealized loss the moment a position is opened—the better.
-Therefore, when trading using scalping strategies, it is essential to choose a trading account that takes spreads into account.At Exness, you can enjoy scalping trading without restrictions on all account types; however, to efficiently accumulate profits through scalping, we recommend the Low Spread, Zero, or Pro accounts, which are specifically designed for low spreads.
+Therefore, when trading using scalping strategies, it is essential to choose a trading account that takes spreads into account.At Exness, you can enjoy scalping without restrictions on all account types; however, to efficiently build profits through scalping, we recommend the Low Spread, Zero, or Pro accounts, which are specifically designed for low spreads.

 Exness Average Spreads for Major Currency Pairs

-Standard Account
+Standard

-, Standard Cent Account
+Account, Standard Cent Account

-Low-spread account Zero Account Pro Account
+Low-Spread Account Zero Account Pro Account

 EUR/USD